Howling III

-Howling III (also known as Howling III: The Marsupials and The Marsupials: The Howling III) is a 1987 Australian horror film and the sequel to The Howling, directed by Philippe Mora and filmed on location in and around Sydney, Australia.
+Howling III (also known as Howling III: The Marsupials and The Marsupials: The Howling III) is a 1987 Australian comedy-horror film and the sequel to The Howling, directed by Philippe Mora and filmed on location in and around Sydney, Australia.
 Starring Barry Otto, Imogen Annesley and Max Fairchild, Howling III is the only PG-13 rated entry in the Howling film series and also the last film in the series to be released theatrically.
 In this sequel, werewolves have evolved, with females having marsupial-like pouches to nurse their young.
 Scientists attempt to study them, while soldiers try to track and kill them in the Australian Outback.